 There are many things that affect how your website will rank in the search engines but in order to analyse them and come up with a plan of action, you need some way or measuring these factors.
-In this article, we’re going to take a look at how you can use Google Analytics to help to improve the performance of your website and give you a rankings boost.
+In this article, we’re going to take a look at how you can use Google Analytics to help to improve the performance of your website and give your rankings a boost.

 Landing page analysis